Kloudless/meeting-scheduler/README.md

 # install dependencies
 yarn install

-# build for production with minification
+# build for production with minification.
-# the result will be in /dist
+# the result will be in /dist.
 npm run build

-# If you'd like to specify Kloudless API server URL
+# Set this if you'd like to specify a non-default Kloudless API server URL
 BASE_URL=<your_kloudless_api_server_url> npm run build

 ```